The Rustic Elk

 20 Perennial Vegetables You Need In Your Garden

-Published: March 13, 2024 • Modified: January 9, 2025 • By: Elle • As an amazon affiliate I earn commissions on qualifying purchases
+Published: March 13, 2024 • Modified: December 1, 2025 • By: Elle • As an amazon affiliate we earn commissions from qualifying purchases

 Providing endless harvests and sustainability, perennial vegetables are crops you can plant once and reap the benefits of harvest for years to come.
 A perennial food garden allows you to avoid planting from scratch each year while still giving you plenty of fresh produce to bring in.